alanburchill/Microsoft_Learn_MCP_FASTMCP/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏷️ Version
+**Built with ❤️ for the Microsoft Learn community**

 Current version features:
 - ✅ Optimized Unicode handling with `codecs.decode()`